 Grade 7: £32,817 – £40,322 with a discretionary range to £44,055 p.a.

-We are looking for a dedicated full time Robotics and Systems Engineer to join the Oxford Robotics Institute (ORI) in the Department of Engineering Science (Central Oxford).
-This post is fixed term for one year.
+We are looking for a dedicated Electrical Engineer to join the Oxford Robotics Institute (ORI) in the Department of Engineering Science (Central Oxford).

-In this role you will work closely with the ORI academics and researchers to support their research projects.
-In addition to robot development and maintenance, the role will involve supporting or leading deployments of our robot platforms across a diverse range of projects.
-This can involve creating disk images, writing scripts, modifying code, and general hardware-software configuration and debugging.
-Managing robotic platforms during field trials will form part of this role, you will be expected to be responsible for the operation of robotic platforms.
+In this role you will work closely with the ORI academics and researchers to support their research projects, both in the lab and in the field.
+In addition to robot development, maintenance and repair, the role will involve supporting or leading deployments of our robot platforms across a diverse range of projects.

-A Bachelor’s degree in electrical engineering or a related subject as well as experience in the design of electrical systems, including PCB design.
-In addition, you must be a proficient user of Linux.
-Much of the codebase uses ROS, experience of ROS and C++ and Python would be highly desirable.
+You should hold a Bachelor’s degree in electrical engineering or a related subject as well as experience in the design of electrical systems, including PCB design.
 You will be a clear communicator and have the ability to prioritise a busy workload.
-You will have demonstrable hands-on project experience, developing software as part of a small team that fulfils a functional specification on time and on budget.
+You will have demonstrable hands-on project experience, as part of a small team you will be developing hardware that fulfills a functional specification on time and on budget.